Tenoke/jekyll-blog/_posts/2019-04-29-human-imitating-task.markdown

 ---
 layout: post
-title:  "A Proposed Task for Training a Human-Imitating System as a Benchmark and Potential Part of The Road to AGI "
+title:  "A Proposed Task for Training a Human-Imitating System as a Benchmark and Potential Part of The Road to AGI"
 permalink: blog/human-imitating-task/

 ---